 The next step is to work with our Hamilton personal injury lawyers to file a personal injury claim.
 In New Jersey, personal injury statutes of limitations are generally two (2) years after the incident.
 Exceptions are violations of written contracts that can range up to twenty (20) years, or injuries occurring on government property, which must be filed within six (6) months of the accident.

 So long as we are within this time frame, our lawyers will work to review your goals, collect evidence, contact expert witnesses, and carry out the actual nuts and bolts of the legal process.
 Our legal team will assist our clients to collect all necessary bills, expenses, lost wages, and other financial documentation which will be used to demonstrate the damages sustained to the victim(s).

 After this point, we will seek full and fair compensation through a settlement or verdict on your behalf.
 Our personal injury teamwork on a contingency basis, which means you will not owe us a dime until we win compensation for your injuries.

-Contact our Trenton Personal Injury Attorneys Today for a Free Consultation
+Contact our Hamilton Personal Injury Attorneys Today for a Free Consultation

 The personal injury attorneys of Cohen & Riechelson have been assisting clients injured in accidents since 1972.
 We are proud to serve our local New Jersey communities including Trenton, Princeton, Lawrence, Hamilton, New Brunswick and all of Mercer County.
 Lean on our 45 plus years of experience to seek the compensation you and your family need and deserve.

 Contact us online or through our Hamilton offices by dialing (609) 528-2596 today.
 A member of our legal team will be standing by to discuss your personal injury questions in a free and confidential consultation regarding motor vehicle accidents, construction accidents, slip and falls, defective product liability, and more.